 It is not always obvious which side of the course is favoured and there will be times when you’ll have no idea whether to go left or right and in fact, even the best sailors don’t have a strong feeling about which way to go on the first beat in as many as 50% of the races they sail.

 When this happens, what should you do?

-Unless you’re sure the right or left side is favoured, stay near the middle of the fleet and keep your eyes open, the beginning of the first beat is a great time for seeing what the wind is doing and which side is paying off.
+Unless you’re sure the right or left side is favoured, stay near the middle of the fleet.
+Keep your eyes open.
+The beginning of the first beat is a great time for seeing what the wind is doing and which side is paying off.

 Once you get some clues about which boats are gaining, head that way quickly.
-Of course, you will probably come out behind the boats that sailed straight to the favoured side but you took much less of a risk than they did, and hopefully, you will still be in the top group at the first mark.
+You will probably come out behind the boats that sailed to the favoured side but you took much less risk.
+Hopefully, you will still be in the top group at the first mark.

 If you can do this every race, you’ll be successful.